jcalcagni/Erlang/README.md

 Added caesar.erl which will take a string and a key and "encrypt" the string by adding the key value as an offset.
 For example, if caesar:main("A", 2). is entered, "C" is returned.
-The function also decrypts ways to improve this: 1) pass in a file 2) allow a user to pass a parameter/flag to encrypt or decrypt along with the string & key
+The function also decrypts ways to improve this: 1) pass in a file 2) allow a user to pass a parameter/flag to encrypt or decrypt along with the string & key value.

-This was part of a CS50x problem set through edx I completed in C
+this was an assignment for CS50x (edx) that I ported to erlang from C

 -----------------------------------------